0

 Marcus Garvey Blvd / Myrtle Ave is a densely urban neighborhood (based on population density) located in Brooklyn, New York.

 Marcus Garvey Blvd / Myrtle Ave real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Marcus Garvey Blvd / Myrtle Ave neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics